Financial Considerations

 Happier Holidays with the Right Supports: 7 Simple Ways Churches Can Partner with Families Affected by Disability

-Those words from a parent reminded me that there are families in our congregations who have a family member with a disability that craves predictability and schedules.
-While Christmas may be “merry” for some, for others, it’s marked with stress and anxiety over changing school and work schedules and the large, outdoor tree in the living room.
+Those words from a parent reminded me that there are families in our congregations with a family member with a disability who craves predictability and schedules.
+While Christmas may be “merry” for some, for others, it’s marked with stress and anxiety over changing school and work schedules and the large outdoor tree in the living room.
+As a congregation, one of the best Christmas gifts you can offer a parent or caregiver is a listening ear followed by a very specific offer of support.

 As a congregation, ask the parent or caregiver, “What is Christmas break like for Joey?
-What goes well and what parts are difficult?”
+What goes well, and what parts are difficult?”
 Listen as they tell you about the holiday prediction.
+As an individual or congregation, can you step in around those difficult areas?
+Is there a way to join in the celebration?

 If you’re looking to come alongside individuals and families impacted by disability this Christmas season, I offer you the below seven ideas as a starting point: